 They also succeeded in getting privacy laws passed that specifically blocked disclosure of information without patient consent, no matter how mentally disabled the patient was.
-Even immediate family of a person with an ongoing psychosis could not get information without the person’s consent.
+Even immediate family of a person with an ongoing psychosis cannot get information without the person’s consent.
 Conservatorships and guardianships provided some easing of that, but they became harder to obtain and in some jurisdictions (New York City, for example) the legal expense became prohibitive except for the most affluent.
-I have been advised by legal counsel that in Pennsylvania, courts do not have the authority to access records of a private therapist treating a teenager even when presented with compelling evidence that not to do so could cause severe harm to the teenager or others.
+I have been advised by legal counsel that in Pennsylvania that courts do not have the authority to access records of a private therapist treating a teenager even when presented with compelling evidence that not to do so could cause severe harm to the teenager or others.
 This includes when it is a parent seeking the information.

 HIPPA – FACTS AND MYTHS

 All of the above is apart from the “HIPPA” law.
 The original purpose of the HIPPA law was to facilitate the necessary flow of information between health care providers and insurers.
 That law does that well.
 However to open up that form of communication without denying people a right of privacy, “safeguards” had to be built in to prevent information from falling into the wrong hands.
 These “safeguards” which also serve a very useful purpose for most people receiving care, also block some kinds of common sense communication, including notifying the agencies that keep lists of people who should not pass a background check for a would-be gun purchaser.

 (Note: The HIPPA law by itself does not block any communication.
 Each provider sets its own standards for communication and disclosure and requires patients to sign a document annually accepting those standards.
 The arcane requirements for disclosure that many consider bothersome are all about communication and disclosures that were not part of what is authorized in the document the patient signed accepting those standards.
 We know one mental health facility, that ducks the whole issue by giving legal notice they do not observe confidentiality.)